 - private worker incall bookings (with applicable council and landlord approval)

-- licensed brothels can operate with some restrictions such as a cap of 100 people, and density quotients
+- licensed brothels can operate with some restrictions such a density quotients of one person for every 2 square metres

 - licensed escort agencies can operate